Biology Research Institute

 Explore the dynamic world of biology through cutting-edge research.

 The Wake Forest Summer Immersion Biology Research Institute offers high school students a rare opportunity to explore diverse biological research fields.
-From plant hormones and root development in tomato plants to the molecular study of viruses in the ocean, this program will immerse students in the many layers of biology research.
-Students will engage in hands-on labs and fieldwork, investigating topics like the biochemistry of malaria and mosquitoes and the ecological impact of African grasslands.
-Through expert-led research projects, participants will explore how biological studies connect on micro and macro levels, examining global change from the smallest organisms to vast ecosystems.
-This program offers a comprehensive look at biology, sustainability, molecular biology, and more.
+Using hands-on laboratory and field work experiments, this program will immerse students in the many components of biology research.
+Participants will interact with experts and leaders in different areas of biological research each day to learn cutting-edge techniques and to engage with ongoing scientific research projects.
+Participants will explore how biological studies connect on micro and macro levels, examining global change from the smallest organisms to vast ecosystems.
+Students will formulate questions, learn various benchtop and field techniques, collect their own data, and present their findings to their peers.
+This program offers a comprehensive look at biology, sustainability, global change, and more.

 At a Glance